Survey 2 is NOW closed

 By taking part in these surveys you have helped to focus future research into the areas that matter most to the people involved.
 Thank you.

-The next stage is a workshop where the questions from surveys 1 and 2 will be discussed.
-A list of the top 10 research questions for future obesity and weight-related research will be jointly agreed.
-These research questions will be widely shared.
+The next stage involved a workshop where the questions from surveys 1 and 2 were discussed.
+A list of the top 10 research questions were jointly agreed upon.

 Funding